-CAMA provides that, where a director presents him or herself for re-election, a record of his or her attendance at meetings of the board during the preceding year must be made available to members at the general meeting where he or she is to be re-elected.
-Where a person to be appointed or re-elected as a director is 70 years old or older, a notice of his or her election or re-election must disclose his or her age to the shareholders.
+CAMA provides that, where a director presents themselves for re-election, a record of their attendance at meetings of the board during the preceding year must be made available to members at the general meeting where they are to be re-elected.
+Where a person to be appointed or re-elected as a director is 70 years old or older, a notice of their election or re-election must disclose their age to the shareholders.

-The CBN Codes
+The CBN Codes and Guidelines

-The CBN Code and the CBN Codes for MFBs, DFIs and FCs require the board to disclose the total number of board meetings held in the financial year and attendance by each director in its annual report.
+The CBN Codes for MFBs and DFIs require the board to disclose the total number of board meetings held in the financial year and attendance by each director in its annual report.

-The CBN Code also provides that members of the board be appraised by an independent consultant annually on all aspects of the board's structure, composition, responsibilities, processes and relationships, and the report of the independent consultant must be presented to the shareholders in the general meeting and to the CBN.
+The CBN Codes for MFBs and DFIs also provide that members of the board be appraised by an independent consultant annually on all aspects of the board's structure, composition, responsibilities, processes and relationships and the report of the independent consultant must be presented to the shareholders in the general meeting.

-The CBN Codes for MFBs and FCs further provide that a copy of the annual board appraisal conducted by the independent consultant must be forwarded to the CBN no later than 31 March of the following year.
+The CBN Codes for MFBs further provide that a copy of the annual board appraisal conducted by the independent consultant must be forwarded to the CBN no later than 31 March of the following year.